Strengthening Action Against Corruption (STAAC) – Value for Money strategyGhana

 One of the key components is a comprehensive analysis of value for money (VfM).
 LAMP worked with the programme to develop a draft VFM strategy during the early stages of programme design in 2016 and revised the strategy and framework in 2017.
 The revision involved a 1-day workshop with programme managers and M&E adviser to review the indicators and align the strategy with STAACs principles of flexibility and adaptability.
 Support was also provided to train core staff on the programme to implement the strategy.

-- STAAC follows a Problem-Driven methodology, therefore the VFM Strategy is designed to adhere to principle of flexibility and adaptability
+- STAAC follows a Problem-Driven methodology, therefore the VFM Strategy is designed to adhere to principles of flexibility and adaptability

 - Took a training of trainers’ approach to cascading VFM training to programme staff